alray31/esphome-dewenwils-ptw04/README.md

 On the 240VAC PTW04, this footprint is unused since 240VAC loads are controlled by switching both L1 and L2 simultaneously via the two populated relays.

 **For owners of the 120VAC variant (SHOWT01E):** the GPIO pair controlling relay L3 (OUT3+ / OUT3- on connector J5) has not yet been identified in this project.
+The relays's logic would also need to be modified.
 Contributions to identify and map these GPIOs are welcome.

 ### Control Board (RT-PTW01-1.0)